 How Do I Officially Declare My Advisor?

 When you are near the end of your first 9 hours of course work, you should select a permanent advisor early in the program.
-You should inform the Graduate Program Director of your selection.
+You should inform the Graduate Program Director and Office Coordinator of your selection.
 Otherwise, you risk taking courses which your advisor may not accept as appropriate for your area of emphasis as defined in your Program of Study.
 The Graduate College requires you to update your Program of Study before the end of your first semester of course work (usually 9 hours).